 Our second series was crafted with the intention connect with industry leaders of the inbound software world to find unique insight on all different areas of marketing and sales.
 Martech Masters started as a way to continue connecting with partners during the pandemic and in an all-remote world that flourished into a successful video series strategy that has opened up all new opportunities for our marketing content.

 “There’s a story behind what you do; it’s just a question of how you choose to tell it, and what part of it you choose to show.”

 - Michael Stelzner, Founder/CEO of Social Media Examiner (via the Casual Fridays Podcast)

 It’s vital that the content you produce will provide direct value to your viewers who are typically the same people you want to attract to your business.
 There is, of course, the option to construct a detached brand if you’re looking to attract people outside of your business’ regular audience.
 However, if you are looking to attract your business’ same audience, we recommend creating a complementary brand instead.
 This was our approach to Season 1 of Coffee Talks which we have further tailored to complement the Nextiny brand in Season 2.

-Our friends at Wistia took this same intentional approach when developing their new video series, Brandwagon:
+Our friends at Wistia took this same intentional approach when developing their original video series, Brandwagon:

 “We recently did just that with the creation of our latest video series, Brandwagon.
 We saw such success last year with our docuseries, One, Ten, One Hundred, that we knew we wanted to keep investing in the creation of episodic video content.
 And something we did for One, Ten, One Hundred that we knew we’d wanted to repeat for Brandwagon was creating a sub-brand to go along with it!” - Wistia